High school jacket with backpack and email envelopes

 It’s probably safe to say that at least 80% of the time when someone asks why you have to go out of your way to code something in an email, it’s because of Outlook.
 You’ll find it all the way at the bottom of Can I Email’s scoreboard of email clients.
 As of this writing, Outlook for Windows (the desktop versions) only supports 52 of the 219 CSS and HTML features that Can I Email is tracking.

 For example, the main reason email developers use tables for layout is thanks to Outlook.
 Concerns around using GIFs in email marketing can also be blamed on Outlook.
 Many issues with blocked images and padding/spacing can be traced back to Outlook as well.
+However, Outlook inboxes are home to many B2B subscribers.
+Plus, anyone who still uses a Hotmail address (they do exist) is viewing their emails in Outlook, too.

 Check out these articles:

-Yahoo Mail and AOL Mail: The Hipsters
+Yahoo Mail and AOL Mail: The Hipster and the Trendsetter

 Aol Mail